alexandertrefz/essence/packages/standard-library/README.md

 `Terminal.inspect` shows a value's structure and answers with it unchanged, and `Terminal.write` is the raw primitive both are built on (`Terminal.es`).

-Seven of every ten declared Method entries are also IMPLEMENTED here, in Essence — 236 of 366 as this is written; the rest bind to `@essence-lang/runtime`.
-Seven more are written on a PROTOCOL rather than on a Namespace, once for every conformer: `Equatable.isNot`, and `Orderable`'s four inequalities, `isBetween` and `clamp`.
-A conformer answers each without writing anything, and a Namespace that writes a Method of the name replaces the provided one on its own rung — which is what `Optional::isNot` and `Integer::isLessThan` do, each for a reason its own declaration gives.
+Two of every three declared Method entries are also IMPLEMENTED here, in Essence — 280 of 421 as this is written, counting one entry per Overload and `loop`'s free Functions with them; the rest bind to `@essence-lang/runtime`.
+Seven more are written on a PROTOCOL rather than on a Namespace, once for every
+conformer: `Equatable.isNot`, and `Orderable`'s four inequalities, `isBetween` and `clamp`.
+A conformer answers each without writing anything, and a Namespace that writes a Method of the name replaces the provided one on its own rung — which is what `Optional::isNot`, `Integer::isNot` and `Integer::isLessThan` do, each for a reason its own declaration gives.
 What stays native is a deliberate line, not a backlog: the primitives everything else is composed from (`Boolean.negate`/`is`/`and`/`or`, integer and rational arithmetic, same-kind `compare`), the JavaScript intrinsics Essence has no expression for